One thing I learned living in Sri Lanka is dinner should always end with something sweet. Below are some of our family favorites!

 Preheat the oven to 450 F/225 C

 Put the flour and oats in a bowl, add the butter and mix it in with your fingers.
-Add the sugar and cinnamon.
+Add the sugar and sea salt flakes.

 Put the apple cubes in a greased pie dish (11″/28 cm diameter), and sprinkle them with cinnamon, sugar and sea salt flakes.
 Spread the topping over the apples and bake for 20-25 minutes.
 Serve with vegan vanilla ice cream.